OzuYatamutsu/arsteakskan-guide/README.md

 | che | ch e | k er |  k a r |

-Unlike in Chinese bopomofo, Arsteakskan bopomofo tone markers are optional (the character specified by the pronunciation is chosen based on the context), but can be explicitly specified if needed.
+Unlike in Chinese bopomofo, Arsteakskan bopomofo tone markers are optional (the character specified by the pronunciation is chosen based on the context), but can be explicitly specified if needed -- particularly, to hint at the intended word when the surrounded context produces multiple alternatives.

 Tone markers are specified below:

 | neutral | flat (1) | rising (2) | falling-rising (3) | falling (4) |
 |:-------:|:--------:|:----------:|:------------------:|:-----------:|
 |    ˙    |     ¯    |      ˊ     |          ˇ         |      ˋ      |

 _Note that first tone is represented by ¯, unlike Chinese bopomofo._

-Chinese words in Arsteakskan are **context-free** -- they maintain their original Chinese meaning regardless.
-The practical effect is that if there is any trouble remembering a particular Chinese character or pronunciation, multiple alternatives to represent that concept are available.

 ###### Example